Scheduled MonumentsEnglandHastings Castle, the Collegiate Church of St Mary and the Ladies' Parlour

 What is Hastings Castle, the Collegiate Church of St Mary and the Ladies' Parlour?

-Hastings Castle is a Norman fortress established in the aftermath of the 1066 invasion, founded by William the Conqueror's followers on a strategically important headland overlooking the English Channel.
+Hastings Castle is a Norman fortification founded in the immediate aftermath of the conquest of 1066, built by Robert, Count of Eu, on a strategically prominent headland overlooking the harbour and coast.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017539.

 Who is responsible for protecting Hastings Castle, the Collegiate Church of St Mary and the Ladies' Parlour?